Monotheism | Judaism

 "Rabbi, teacher, you have truly stated that He is one,Yeshua didn't take the bait.

 Instead, "When Yeshua saw that he had answered intelligently [about the command to love], he said to him, 'You are not far from the kingdom of God' " (v.
 34).

 Yeshua didn't take this discussion of the Shema as an opportunity to affirm a compound triune unity in the Godhead or his place in it.
 Rather, he pointed the scribe to the extraordinary passage in Psalm 110:1, which speaks of a "Lord" (Adon) who sits next to YHVH.

 Until I make your enemies a footstool for your feet.

 Yeshua then tested the scribe with an exegetical question about that Lord's identity.
 (He assumes they both understand that Psalm 110:1 alluded to the Messiah.)

 "How is it that the scribes say that the Messiah is the son of David?
 David himself calls him 'Lord': and so in what sense is he his son?"
 (Mark 12:25-37)

 The scribe and his theological comrades could not, or dare not, answer Yeshua.
 "No one was able to answer him a word" (Matt 22:46).
 They knew this passage undermined their doctrine that "there is no one else besides" the Lord God in authority.

-Yeshua's diverting attention from the Shema to Psalm 110:1 — from the Law to the Writings — is a significant interpretive move.
-For this one verse in the Ketuvim portion of Scripture extends the Shema beyond its sharp monotheistic intent in the Torah.
+Yeshua diverted attention from the Shema to Psalm 110:1—from the Law to the Writings.
+This was a significant interpretive move.
+This one verse in the Ketuvim portion of Scripture extends the Shema beyond its sharp monotheistic intent in the Torah.